jymcheong/ETW-tutorialSet/README.md

 ### Non-Microsoft Options

 There’s no shortage of open-source ETW projects on GitHub, but one project stands out for its polish and active development: **Fibratus**.
 [Fibratus](https://github.com/rabbitstack/fibratus) is purpose-built for adversary detection, protection, and threat hunting using ETW.
 It covers a wide spectrum of system activity, provides a flexible detection rule engine, and supports real-time and forensic workflows.
-The project is mature, well-maintained, and highly extensible—making it a strong alternative or complement to Sysmon for advanced defenders and developers seeking maximum control over system event instrumentation.
+The project is mature, well-maintained, and highly extensible, making it a strong alternative to Sysmon for advanced defenders and developers seeking maximum control over system event instrumentation.

 ## What's Next?
 The next entry in this series will be on **Reusable Helper Class**.
 It will cover: